Allium/WithoutHeadOrFoot/_posts/2016-06-12-Roots-of-Paradigm-2.md

 First, some background.
 The Scientific Revolution, spanning the mid-16th to late-17th century and focussed in Western Europe, marks the development of a new relationship with knowledge.
 Of course only a fool would to try to summarise it in a few paragraphs.

 Though the Middle Ages certainly saw gradual advancements in military and maritime technology, the Scientific Revolution taught us that, for the first time since the collapse of the Roman Empire, we could learn new things.
-This came after the (scientific) Rennaissance, where the re-discovery of many Classical works had lead to great expansion of the canon of authoritive texts on many aspects of philosophy and science.
+This came after the (scientific) Rennaissance, where the re-discovery of many Classical texts had lead to vast expansion of philosophical and scientific canon.

-But once the excitement died down, scholars began to realise that the ancients sometimes got things wrong.
-At first, few would dare to admit such a heresy; but it gradually came to be accepted that blind obedience to the writings of Classical thinkers was just as bad as blind obedience to religious scripture, and that it should be possible to adopt their methods of inquiry and exploration.
-Thus, a thirst for intellectual novelty was re-awakened.
+But once the excitement subsided a little, scholars began to realise that the ancients sometimes got things wrong.
+At first, few dared to publicly admit such heresy; but it gradually came to be accepted that blind obedience to the writings of Classical thinkers was just as bad as blind obedience to religious scripture, and that it should be possible to adopt their *methods* of inquiry and exploration, rather than relying on their findings alone.

 Furthermore, the approaches used in this exploration emphasised the use of mathematical arguments.
 As my beloved Johannes Kepler (astronomer, mathematician and physicist) wrote in 1618,